 Earth's crust is 3 to 37 miles (5 to 60 kilometers) thick, according to the U.S. Geological Survey.
-It is broken up into 14 major and 38 smaller pieces called tectonic plates, according to a 2016 paper by Christopher Harrison at the University of Miami.
+It is broken up into seven major and 152 smaller pieces called tectonic plates, according to a 2016 paper by Christopher Harrison at the University of Miami.
 These plates float on a layer of magma — semi-liquid rock and dissolved gases.
 At the boundaries of these plates — where they move past, are pushed under, or move away from each other — magma, which is lighter than the surrounding solid rock, is often able to force its way up through cracks and fissures.
 Magma can explode from the vent, or it can flow out of the volcano like an overflowing cup.
 Magma that has erupted is called lava.
 [Related: 50 Amazing Volcano Facts]

 Principal types of volcanoes

-Cinder cone volcanoes (also called scoria cones) are the most common type of volcano, according to San Diego State University, and are the symmetrical cone shaped volcanoes we typically think of.
-They may occur as single volcanoes or as secondary volcanoes on the sides of stratovolcanoes or shield volcanoes.
+Cinder cone volcanoes (also called scoria cones) are the most common type of volcano, according to San Diego State University, and are the symmetrical cone-shaped volcanoes we typically think of.
+They may occur as single volcanoes or as secondary volcanoes known as "parasitic cones" on the sides of stratovolcanoes or shield volcanoes.
 Airborne fragments of lava, called tephra, are ejected from a single vent.
-The lava cools rapidly and builds up around the vent, forming a crater at the summit, according to the U.S. Geological Survey.
+The lava cools rapidly and fall as cinders that build up around the vent, forming a crater at the summit, according to the U.S. Geological Survey.
 Cinder cone volcanoes are fairly small, generally only about 300 feet (91 meters) tall and not rising more than 1,200 feet (366 meters).
 They can build up over short periods of a few months or years.

 Stratovolcanoes are also called composite volcanoes because they are built of layers of alternating lava flow, ash and blocks of unmelted stone, according to the U.S. Geological Survey.
 They are larger than cinder cones, rising up to 8,000 feet (2,438 meters).
 Stratovolcanoes result from a conduit system of vents leading from a magma reservoir beneath the surface.
 When dormant, they typically have steep concave sides that sweep together at the top around a relatively small crater.

-Stratovolcanoes erupt with great violence.
+Stratovolcanoes can erupt with great violence.
 Pressure builds in the magma chamber as gases, under immense heat and pressure, are dissolved in the liquid rock.
 When the magma reaches the conduits the pressure is released and the gases explode, like soda spewing out of a soda can that you shook up and opened suddenly, according to San Diego State University.
 Because they form in a system of underground conduits, stratovolcanoes may blow out the sides of the cone as well as the summit crater.

-Stratovolcanoes are considered the most violent eruptions.
+Stratovolcanoes are considered the most violent.
 Mount St. Helens, in Washington state, is a stratovolcano that erupted on May 18, 1980.
 Approximately 230 square miles (596 square kilometers) of forest was completely obliterated and 57 people were killed.
 Over the course of the day, winds blew 520 million tons of ash eastward across the United States and caused complete darkness in Spokane, Washington, 250 miles (402 kilometers) from the volcano, according to the U.S. Geological Survey.

 Shield volcanoes are huge, gently sloping volcanoes built of very thin lava spreading out in all directions from a central vent.
 They have wide bases several miles in diameter with steeper middle slopes and a flatter summit.
 The gentle convex slopes give them an outline like a medieval knight’s shield.
-Eruptions are not generally explosive, more like liquid overflowing around the edges of a container.
-The world’s largest volcano, Mauna Loa in Hawaii, is a shield volcano, according to the U.S. Geological Survey.
+Eruptions of these volcanoes are not generally explosive, but are more like liquid overflowing around the edges of a container.
+The world's largest volcano, Mauna Loa in Hawaii, is a shield volcano, according to the U.S. Geological Survey.
 Mauna Loa is about 55,770 feet (17,000 meters) from its base beneath the ocean to the summit, which is 13,681 feet (4,170 meters) above sea level.
-It is also one of the Earth’s most active volcanoes and is carefully monitored.
+It is also one of the Earth's most active volcanoes and is carefully monitored.
 The most recent eruption was in 1984.

 Lava domes are built up when the lava is too viscous to flow, according to the U.S. Geological Survey.
 A bubble or plug of cooling rock forms over a fissure.
 This cooler, thick lava usually rises near the end of an explosive eruption and lava domes often form within the craters of stratovolcanoes.
-Mount St. Helens has several well-defined lava domes inside the crater.
+Mount St. Helens has several well-defined lava domes inside the crater, according to NASA.

 Other volcanic landforms

-Besides the symmetry of well-known stratovolcanoes such as Mount Fuji in Japan and Kilimanjaro in Tanzania, volcanic activity is responsible for several other distinctive landforms.
+Besides well-known symmetrical volcanoes such as Mount Fuji in Japan and Kilimanjaro in Tanzania, volcanic activity is responsible for several other distinctive landforms.

-Calderas: A caldera is a bowl-shaped depression formed when a volcano collapses into the void left when its magma chamber is emptied; there are three types, according to San Diego State University.
+Calderas: A caldera is a bowl-shaped depression formed when a volcano collapses into the void left when its magma chamber is emptied.
+There are three types, according to San Diego State University.
 The first type is a crater lake caldera.
 This is the result of a stratovolcano collapsing into its magma chamber during a violent eruption.
 Basaltic calderas have a concentric ring pattern resulting from a series of gradual collapses rather than a single event.
 They are often found at the summit of shield volcanoes such as the craters at the tops of Mauna Loa and Kilauea.
 Resurgent calderas are the largest volcanic structures on Earth.
 They are the result of catastrophic eruptions that dwarf any eruptions ever recorded by human beings.
-Yellowstone caldera, sometimes called the “super volcano,” is one example.
+Yellowstone caldera, sometimes called a "super volcano," is one example.

-Volcanic plugs: When magma solidifies in the fissure of a volcano the hard dense rock may form a “neck” that remains when softer surrounding rock has been eroded away, according to the U.S. Geological Survey.
-This can result in dramatic landmarks such as Ship Rock in New Mexico, and Devil’s Tower in Wyoming.
+Volcanic plugs: When magma solidifies in the fissure of a volcano the hard dense rock may form a "neck" that remains when softer surrounding rock has been eroded away, according to the U.S. Geological Survey.
+This can result in dramatic landmarks such as Ship Rock in New Mexico, and Devil's Tower in Wyoming.

-Lava Plateaus: Shield volcanoes may erupt along lines of fissures rather than a central vent spilling liquid lava in successive layers.
+Lava plateaus: Shield volcanoes may erupt along lines of fissures rather than a central vent spilling liquid lava in successive layers.
 Over time as these layers form broad plateaus such as the Columbia Plateau, according to the Encyclopedia Britannica.
 These plateaus are often cut by deep canyons that expose the layers of rock.

 Volcanoes in history

 A.D.
 79: One of the most famous volcanoes is Mount Vesuvius, which sits along the Bay of Naples in southern Italy.
-It has erupted more than 50 times in the past 2,000 years, according to the Encyclopedia Britannica.
+It has erupted dozens of times in the past 2,000 years, according to the Encyclopedia Britannica.
 The A.D.
-79 eruption, which buried Pompeii, made Vesuvius famous, but another eruption in 1631 killed some 4,000 people.
+79 eruption, which buried Pompeii, made Vesuvius famous, but another eruption in 1631 killed about 3,000 people.

-1669: In Sicily, Mount Etna sent a river of lava through the streets of Catania, killing some 20,000 people there and in the surrounding region.
+1669: In Sicily, Mount Etna sent a river of lava flooding through Catania, according to Geology.com, killing some 20,000 people there and in the surrounding region, according to NASA.
 [Video: Mount Etna's Dramatic New Eruption]

-1783: The eruption of Mount Skaptar in Iceland devastated farming and fishing, causing a famine that killed a fifth of the country's people, according to Oregon State University.
+1783: The eruption of Mount Skaptar in Iceland devastated farming and fishing, causing a famine that killed a quarter of the country's people, according to Oregon State University.

 1883: Another Indonesian volcano, Krakatoa, erupted in an explosion heard 3,000 miles away.
 Seventy-pound boulders landed on islands 50 miles away, and a 130-foot tsunami devastated hundreds of villages, including Java and Sumatra, according to San Diego State University.
 About 36,000 people died.
-Dust high in the atmosphere caused the Moon to appear blue, and sometimes green, for two years.
+Dust high in the atmosphere caused the moon to appear blue, and sometimes green, for two years, according to NASA.

 1980: Mount St. Helens in Washington state blew 1,300 feet off its top, killing 57 people and causing a midday darkness in towns 85 miles away.